Liu Xiaobo

 During his fourth prison term, Liu was awarded the 2010 Nobel Peace Prize for "his long and non-violent struggle for fundamental human rights in China."

-Liu was the first Chinese citizen to be awarded a Nobel Prize of any kind while residing in China.
+Liu was the first ethnically Chinese person of any citizenship to be awarded the peace prize as well as the first Chinese citizen to be awarded a Nobel Prize of any kind while residing in China.
 He was the third person to have been awarded the Nobel Peace Prize while in prison or detention, after Germany's Carl von Ossietzky (1935) and Burma's Aung San Suu Kyi (1991).
-He was the second person to have been denied the right to have a representative collect the Nobel Prize for him as well as the second to die in custody, with the first being Ossietzky, who died in Westend hospital in Berlin-Charlottenburg after being detained in a Nazi concentration camp.
-Berit Reiss-Andersen, chairman of the Norwegian Nobel Committee, blamed the Chinese communist regime for his death and said that "Liu Xiaobo had contributed to the fraternity of peoples through his non-violent resistance against the oppressive actions of the Communist regime in China."

 Early life and work

 Liu was born on 28 December 1955 in Changchun, Jilin province, to a family of intellectuals.
 Liu's father, Liu Ling (刘伶), was born in 1931 in Huaide County, Jilin.
 A professor of Chinese at Northeast Normal University, he died of liver disease in September 2011.

 Liu's mother, Zhang Suqin (张素勤 (張素勤)), worked in the Northeast Normal University Nursery School.
 Liu Xiaobo was the third-born in a family of five boys.